braders/civicrm-phpstan/readme.md

 -----

 As CiviCRM is intended for use in different CMS's, it necessarily references functions and classes which are only available in specific CMS installations.
 For example, `module_exists` only exists on Drupal, and `WP_Post` only exists on WordPress.
 To stop PHPStan warning about these CMS-specific functions and classes, stub files are configured in `phpstan.neon`.
 These stub files contain the interface of the CMS-specific functions and classes used by CiviCRM, including PHPDoc annotations, but don't contain any actual logic.

+If you wish to add new stubs, it is recommended to add new files rather than editing the ones provided in this repo.
+This will allow you to easily download and apply the latest stub files in future, even if you have changed the phpstan.neon configuration.